 For instance, the gorge of Imbros, in Sfakia, can take you about 3 hours to cross and is often included in the list of the “easiest gorges” in Crete.
 Other gorges include Aradaina, Agia Eirini, Topolia, Deliana, and Therisso, to name a few.

 There are dozens of gorges to can explore in the region of Chania… As a matter of fact, hiking is one of the most popular things to do in Crete.

 16. Take a Day Trip to Falassarna Beach

 Another top beach in the region of Chania is Falassarna (or also Falasarna), in the extreme west of the island.
 It’s only a bit more than an hour from the center of the city, and it can be a great place to spend a day or two.

 Falassarna is a huge open bay with ideal conditions for water sports when it’s windy, and great for swimming when it’s not.
 The huge sandy beach is great to play tennis, beach volley, and for small kids to play and explore without any fear of getting lost.

 There aren’t many things to do in the area of Falassarna, so it’s often considered a great place for an extremely lazy holiday.
-However, if you’re keen on exploring archaeological sites, check the ancient settlements of Falassarna in the area, and also Polyrrenia if you’re up for a longer drive.
+However, if you’re keen on exploring archaeological sites, check the ancient settlements of Falassarna in the area, and also Polyrrenia if you’re up for a long drive.